 Bio

 Gail Spaien is an American artist and educator based in Maine.
-Her studio practice centers the idea that a painting is an object which transmits touch and emotion from one person to another.
-This transmission causes connection and exchange.
-Using a slow painting process, akin to embroidery or quilting, her paintings highlight themes of desire and denial, well-being and mortality, place and time.
+Her studio practice centers around the idea that a painting is a site of connection; an object which transmits emotion from one person to another.
+She is of a lineage of artists who think craft and beauty shape and build a more relational world.

-Spaien has been the recipient of numerous fellowships including the Varda Artist Residency Program, Millay Colony for the Arts, the Djerassi Foundation Resident Artists Program, and the Skowhegan School of Painting and Sculpture.
-She has received grant funding from the Lillian Orlowsky and William Freed Foundation, the New Hampshire Charitable Foundation Artist Advancement Grant, and the Maine Arts Commission.
-Spaien’s solo exhibitions include Ogunquit Museum of American Art, Ogunquit, ME; Colby College Museum of Art, Waterville, ME; Nancy Margolis Gallery, New York, NY; Taymour Grahne Projects, London, UK; and Ellen Miller Gallery in Boston, MA.
-Group exhibitions include the DeCordova Sculpture Park and Museum, Lincoln, MA; Provincetown Art Association and Museum, Provincetown, MA; Center for Maine Contemporary Art, Rockland, ME; San Jose Institute of Contemporary Art, San Jose, CA; Crocker Art Museum, Sacramento, CA; the Portland Museum of Art, Portland, ME; the University of New Hampshire Museum, Durham, NH; and studio e gallery, Seattle, WA.
-Spaien received her BFA from the University of Southern Maine and her MFA from the San Francisco Art Institute.
-After thirty years as a faculty member at Maine College of Art and Design she is now working full-time in her studio.
+Spaien has been the recipient of numerous fellowships including the Ucross Foundation (2024), Varda Artist Residency Program, Djerassi Foundation Resident Artists Program, Millay Colony for the Arts and Skowhegan School of Painting and Sculpture.
+She has received grant funding from the Lillian Orlowsky and William Freed Foundation, the Maine Arts Commission, and the New Hampshire Charitable Foundation.
+Spaien’s solo exhibitions include Taymour Grahne Projects, London; Ogunquit Museum of American Art, Ogunquit, ME; Nancy Margolis Gallery, NY; Ellen Miller Gallery, Boston, MA; Colby College Museum of Art, Waterville, ME; Group exhibitions include Taymour Grahne Projects, London; Center for Maine Contemporary Art, Rockland, ME; studio e, Seattle, WA; Provincetown Art Association and Museum, Provincetown, MA; University of New Hampshire Museum, Durham, NH; Institute of Contemporary Art, Portland, ME; Portland Museum of Art, Portland, ME; and the DeCordova Museum, Lincoln, MA.
+Spaien received her MFA from the San Francisco Art Institute and BFA from University of Southern Maine.
+After thirty years as faculty at the Maine College of Art and Design she is now full-time in the studio.